Asian shares mostly higher ahead of Fed rate hike decision - NewsBreak

 Energy producers rose Monday after the price of U.S. oil settled 3% higher.
 Exxon Mobil rose 2.5%.

-U.S. benchmark crude added 97 cents to $74.14 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the basis for pricing for international trading, picked up $1.10 to $79.09 per barrel.
+U.S. benchmark crude added $1.04 to $74.21 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the basis for pricing for international trading, picked up $1.15 to $79.14 per barrel.

 Last week, crude prices scraped their lowest levels of the year on worries about a weakening global economy, which would mean less demand for energy.